What is it, why it really matters and how to implement habits that improve your baby's sleep!

 Make sure whatever baby is wearing or sleeping with is a natural fabric.
 Sheets need to firmly fit the mattress and be kept clean!
 Always check the condition of the cot to ensure it is mould free.
 Mattresses should be replaced if there are any dips.
 Avoid using a second-hand mattress too.

-What is good sleep hygiene for 1 – 4-Month-Old’s
+Good sleep hygiene for babies ages 1 - 4 months:

-What is good sleep hygiene for 5 – 12-Month-Old’s
+Good sleep hygiene for babies ages 5 - 12 months:

 Working with your baby’s rhythms means we see less fussing, crying and stress, while also seeing longer sleep, calmer settles and many more smiles!